 1 14.5-oz can crushed tomatoes

 Sliced green onions

-Heat a 6-quart pan over medium high heat.
+Heat a 6-quart pan over medium-high heat.
 Add oil and heat until it shimmers.
 Add onion, celery, and bell peppers and toss to coat in the fat.
-Cook, stirring occasionally, until the vegetables soften and the onions turn translucent, 7-9 minutes.
+Cook, stirring occasionally until the vegetables soften and the onions turn translucent in 7-9 minutes.

-Add ground beef and cook, stirring with a wood spoon to break into pieces, until the beef is no longer pink, 3-4 minutes.
+Add ground beef and cook, stirring with a wooden spoon to break into pieces, until the beef is no longer pink, 3-4 minutes.

-Add jalapeno, garlic, tomato paste, spices (chili powder, cumin, oregano, paprika) and salt.
-Stir continuously with a wood spoon until the tomato paste is worked into the vegetables and the spices are toasted and very fragrant, 2 minutes.
+Add jalapeno, garlic, tomato paste, spices (chili powder, cumin, oregano, paprika), and salt.
+Stir continuously with a wooden spoon for around 2 minutes until the tomato paste is worked into the vegetables and the spices are toasted and very fragrant.

 Ladle into bowls and top with your favorite garnishes.
 Store leftovers in a sealed container in the fridge for up to 5 days.
-Freeze in an airtight container for up to 3 months.
+If frozen in an airtight container it can last for up to 3 months.